 Most think of vitamin D in regards to bone health because it regulates the uptake of calcium in our intestines, but it also acts in the nucleus of cells to regulate the production of hundreds of different enzymes, influencing health in a multitude of ways.

 Importance of Vitamin D:

-Conversion of vitamin D to the active form:
+Conversion of vitamin D: from skin production to the active form

 Genetics can play a role in vitamin D levels in several ways, which makes sense when looking at the different steps involved in converting it to the active form which then acts on the vitamin D receptors in a cell.

 CYP2R1 is the gene that codes for the enzyme that converts cholecalciferol into calcifediol in the liver.
-A common polymorphism is associated with decreased vitamin D levels.
+A fairly common genetic variant is associated with decreased vitamin D levels.